NIKHILSOURI/Campus360-BTH/README.md

 ## License

-TODO: Add license and copyright notice.
-If you are not sure which license you should chose, have a look at [Choose a License](https://choosealicense.com).
+  To be upadated in future [Choose a License](https://choosealicense.com).